 'Unfathomable': US death toll from coronavirus hits 200,000

-The death toll in the U.S. from the coronavirus has topped 200,000, a figure unimaginable eight months ago when the scourge first reached the world’s richest nation
+The U.S. death toll from the coronavirus has topped 200,000, by far the highest in the world

-“It is completely unfathomable that we’ve reached this point,” said Jennifer Nuzzo, a Johns Hopkins University public health researcher.
+“It is completely unfathomable that we’ve reached this point,” said Jennifer Nuzzo, a Johns Hopkins University public health researcher, eight months after the scourge first reached the world’s richest nation, with its state-of-the-art laboratories, top-flight scientists and stockpiles of medical supplies.

-The bleak milestone, by far the highest confirmed death toll from the virus in the world, was reported by Johns Hopkins, based on figures supplied by state health authorities.
-But the real toll is thought to be much higher, in part because many COVID-19 deaths were probably ascribed to other causes, especially early on, before widespread testing.

-The number of dead in the U.S. is equivalent to a 9/11 attack every day for 67 days.
+The number of dead is equivalent to a 9/11 attack every day for 67 days.
 It is roughly equal to the population of Salt Lake City or Huntsville, Alabama.

 And it is still climbing.
 Deaths are running at close to 770 a day on average, and a widely cited model from the University of Washington predicts the U.S. toll will double to 400,000 by the end of the year as schools and colleges reopen and cold weather sets in.
 A vaccine is unlikely to become widely available until 2021.